 - Hit the shops and maybe even spot a celebrity on their way out of the 2Day FM studios in World Square Shopping Centre.

 - Sneak in a film at the George Street Cinema complex.

-- See the barristers complete with robes and wigs running along Castlereagh Street, often late to their court appearances at the Downing Centre Law Courts.
+- See the barristers complete with their robes and wigs running along Castlereagh Street, sometimes late to their court appearances at the Downing Centre Law Courts.

 Contact information and useful links:

-Southern CBD has Central Station on it’s doorstep.
-And with four different access points plus great access to buses as well as Country Link trains, this precinct has public transport covered.
+The southern CBD has Central Station on its doorstep.
+And with four different access points, great access to buses as well as Country Link trains, this precinct has public transport covered.

 Sydney Trains & Buses Information Hotline - 24hours / 7 days131 500

 OPAL Card Hotline for Information & Assistance - 24 hours / 7 days13 67 25

 Sydney’s City Fringe area spans the suburbs of East Sydney, Darlinghurst, Surry Hills, through to Pyrmont, Ultimo, Chippendale, right over to the Inner West.

 Mid CBD is the smallest of Sydney’s precincts, but what it lacks in size it makes up for in wow factor!